 Businesses are aware of the necessity and permutations for financial companies to collaborate more often than their current rate with fintech startups.
 Public APIs aka open source APIs are one-factor precipitating such collaborations.

 Starting a fintech company subliminally means a technological need to use more and more open-source APIs to easily join hands with financial bigwig institutions.
 Although APIs for Fintech are an effect rather than the cause, they nevertheless accentuate business opportunities for the overall financial services industry.
 Case in point, the following types of APIs have made lives simpler for users:

 - Payment processing APIs – Engineers in the fintech application development space have devised solutions with these APIs so merchants can accept multi-modal payments.

 - Lending Program APIs – They automate loan issuing workflows.

 - Regulation Technology APIs – RegTech emerged from Fintech and offers app owners options to verify their users.

 Higher internet adoption rates and an increase in the rate of digitization has upped customer expectations for even basic banking services.
-24/7 service availability is a must.
-People expect an instant resolution to their needs, especially when it comes to financial grievances, failing which brand loyalties go for a toss.
+Even in Fintech, 24/7 service availability is a must.
+People expect an instant resolution to their needs, especially when it comes to financial grievances, brand loyalties go for a toss in failed fintech startups.

 Fintech’s have proven more than a satisfactory place to work, putting it mildly, for employees.
-A study of Glassdoor reviews by fintech employees at 15 companies brought out a cumulative rating of 4.1 (on a scale of 1-5 with 5 being good and 1 bad) for fintech companies.
+A recent study by fintech employees at 15 companies brought out a cumulative rating of 4.1 (on a scale of 1-5 with 5 being good and 1 bad) for fintech companies.